Awards and Honors

 "User

-preconference on online catalogs, Music Library Association annual
+part of preconference on online catalogs, Music Library

-Catalog in the Real World."
-Speech, 25th Clinic on Library Applications
+Online Catalog in the Real World."
+Speech, 25th Clinic on

 Articles and Columns (selected)